-Volunteer programs take place on Tuesdays 1–4 pm.
+Volunteer programs take place on Tuesdays, 1–4 pm.

 Meeting Location: Meet at Tennessee Valley Nursery (click map on right).

-For the 2012 season, the Tennessee Valley Nursery is growing about 10,000 plants for 11 restoration sites ranging from the Marin Headlands to Stinson Beach.
+The Tennessee Valley Nursery is growing about 10,000 plants for 11 restoration sites ranging from the Marin Headlands to Stinson Beach.
 Volunteers play a critical role in achieving these impressive numbers.

 This rustic nursery is tucked away from the main trail running through Tennessee Valley.
 Participants in the weekly drop-in volunteer program can expect to work with a great group of fellow volunteers—many of whom have been coming out to this beautiful location for over a decade.

 Tennessee Valley Nursery’s volunteer program is unique in that it offers volunteers a chance to work in the field with the Habitat Restoration Team, as well as work in the nursery.
 Depending on the season, field projects include invasive species removal and out-planting while nursery activities may include transplanting seedlings, pruning plants, collecting and cleaning seeds for the next growing season, or maintaining the nursery.

 Join us to help grow this national park!

 This is not a drop-in program.
 Registration is required.

 Groups of five or more may require special arrangements and must be confirmed in advance.
 Fill out the Group Project Request Form.